Eco-Age/ecoage/TCC/src/PHPMailer-6.7.1/README.md

 If you found a mistake in the docs, or want to add something, go ahead and amend the wiki – anyone can edit it.

-If you have git clones from prior to the move to the PHPMailer GitHub organisation, you'll need to update any remote URLs referencing the old GitHub location with a command like this from within your clone:
+If you have git clones from prior to the move to the PHPMailer GitHub organisation, you'll need to atualizar any remote URLs referencing the old GitHub location with a command like this from within your clone:

 ```sh
 git remote set-url upstream https://github.com/PHPMailer/PHPMailer.git